 Base layer (Inner wear): The innermost layer should wick moisture away from your body, which will keep you dry and warm.
 We went with the HEATTECH Ultra Warm, Uniqlo’s warmest level, designed for intense cold.
 Made with highly-absorbent rayon, HEATTECH fabric converts water vapour emitted from the body and transforms it to heat!

 Uniqlo’s HEATTECH Ultra Warm T-Shirts (S$29.90)

-Middle layer (Insulating layer): In very cold conditions, an insulating layer is useful to add extra warmth without too much bulk.
+Middle layer (Insulating layer): In very cold conditions, an insulating layer is useful to add extra warmth without excess bulk.

 Fleece makes a great middle layer as it’s lightweight yet effective at trapping heat when worn close to the body.
 Of Uniqlo’s wide range of fleece designs, the pile-lined material is best at keeping you warm.
-This is due to the air pockets, sitting between the threads of the pile surface, being able to hold in more warmth
+This is due to the air pockets between the threads of the pile surface, which are able to retain more warmth.

 For an insulating bottom layer, ladies can add on the Wind Proof Extra Warm Lined Pants, while men can choose the HEATTECH Warm Lined Pants.
 These are light and great at shielding the legs from strong drafts — this is Uniqlo’s warmest pants (only available online).